 DD: I grew up around my family’s small agricultural business and was involved in production and sales from an early age.
 And after high school, I got a B.Comm from Queen’s University.

-After graduation, I pursued my CA, which is now called CPA — Chartered Professional Accountant — where my interests were focused on the small-to-medium sized businesses, not in big audits or taxes.
+After graduation, I pursued my CA, which is now called CPA—Chartered Professional Accountant—where my interests were focused on small-to-medium sized businesses, not on big audits or taxes.

 Business owners will talk about their business issues if you ask, and I have always been curious about the challenges that businesses face.
 Over 20 years ago, I become involved with an international group of accountants which aligned with my philosophy that no business owner wants an accountant; they want someone to help them build a better business.

 I began to proactively move from analyzing past results to influencing the future profitability and growth for a select group of clients.

 LR: In previous discussions, you’ve told me that you believe it’s wise for small and medium-sized businesses to get outside, professional help to create a strategy for growth and profitability.
 Why is that?
 What are the risks of going it alone and trying it yourself?

 DD: Getting outside help from a growth and profitability specialist makes sense.
 Business owners know how to do the technical work of the business, but they don’t often have training in management or finance.
 They just don’t understand how valuable these skills are if they want to achieve profitability and growth.

 As a result, business owners make mistakes and lose focus with the day-to-day fires that happen in the business.
 They get caught up in working.
 Think of us as a coach that helps businesses train to improve their profitability and growth.